 Q: What is a rip?

 A rip is a seaward-moving water current.
 After waves have broken and run shore-wards the accumulated water then moves seaward through a pathway of least resistance which usually is a channel called a rip.
-Rips move in different directions and flow rates dependent upon the nature of the beach and prevailing conditions including swell direction, wave size and tide level.
-Rips are the cause of numerous near drowning and drowning deaths because inexperienced people often panic and exhaust themselves struggling against the flow of the rip.
+Rips move in different directions and flow rates depending upon the nature of the beach and prevailing conditions including swell direction, wave size, and tide level.
+Rips are the cause of numerous near-drowning and drowning deaths because inexperienced people often panic and exhaust themselves struggling against the flow of the rip.

 Q: What do I do if I get caught in a rip?

-Cross currents and flash rips can cause people to be washed from a bathing and swimming area that is usually a location where waves break on sandbars.
+Crosscurrents and flash rips can cause people to be washed from a bathing and swimming area that is usually a location where waves break on sandbars.
 Staying calm is essential.
-Saving energy in not going directly against the rip is important.
-At beaches where the bathing and swimming area is identified with red and yellow flags, or surfers are nearby, it is best to save energy by floating and request assistance if caught in a rip by waving an arm and calling out for help.
+Saving energy is not going directly against the rip is important.
+At beaches where the bathing and swimming area is identified with red and yellow flags, or surfers are nearby, it is best to save energy by floating and requesting assistance if caught in a rip by waving an arm and calling out for help.
 Floating and conserving energy is important until help arrives.
 Struggling against a rip is very exhausting and can lead to panic.
-Float, relax and save your life if caught in
+Float, relax and save your life if caught in Beach Safety.

 Q: What equipment do lifeguards use?

 Council professional ocean lifeguards are trained in beach management and emergency response.
 They are highly skilled in the use of a range of first aid and rescue equipment including: rescue boards, rescue tubes, neck braces, spinal boards, defibrillators, trauma packs, analgesic gases, radio communication, quad cycles, ATVs & 4WD response vehicles, lifeguard powercraft (RWC or Jetski) with rescue sleds, water safety signage and protective equipment.